Taxpayer Identification Numbers (TIN)

 To obtain an ITIN, you must complete IRS Form W-7, IRS Application for Individual Taxpayer Identification Number.
 The Form W-7 requires documentation substantiating foreign/alien status and true identity for each individual.
 You may either mail the documentation, along with the Form W-7, to the address shown in the Form W-7 Instructions, present it at IRS walk-in offices, or process your application through an Acceptance Agent authorized by the IRS.
 Form W-7(SP), Solicitud de Número de Identificación Personal del Contribuyente del Servicio de Impuestos Internos is available for use by Spanish speakers.

 Acceptance Agents are entities (colleges, financial institutions, accounting firms, etc.) who are authorized by the IRS to assist applicants in obtaining ITINs.
 They review the applicant's documentation and forward the completed Form W-7 to IRS for processing.

 NOTE: You cannot claim the earned income credit using an ITIN.

 Foreign persons who are individuals should apply for a social security number (SSN, if permitted) on Form SS-5 with the Social Security Administration, or should apply for an Individual Taxpayer Identification Number (ITIN) on Form W-7.
 Effective immediately, each ITIN applicant must now:

 Apply using the revised Form W-7, Application for IRS Individual Taxpayer Identification Number; and

 Attach a federal income tax return to the Form W-7.

-Applicants who meet an exception to the requirement to file a tax return (see the instructions for Form W-7) must provide documentation to support the exception.
+Applicants who meet one of the exceptions to the requirement to file a tax return (see the Instructions for Form W-7) must provide documentation to support the exception.

 New W-7/ITIN rules were issued on December 17, 2003.
 For a summary of those rules, please see the new Form W-7 and its instructions.